“An encyclopedia is a system for collecting dust in alphabetical order.”

-Which brings me to another question.
-Why do we call pants “pants” in the plural?
-And why does one “pant” constitute a pair?
-Some say it’s because they have two legs in them.
-A shirt has two sleeves, but it remains a lowly, singular item.
-Is this because we place more value on legs than on arms?
-Hm.
-That should make the bird feel a bit better.
+This brings me to another question.
+Why do we call one pant “pants” and why are they referred to as a “pair?”
+Some say it’s because they have two legs.
+This logic, however, is flawed.
+After all, a shirt has two sleeves, but it remains a lowly, singular item.
+Is this because we place more value on legs than arms?
+If so, this may do wonders for the self-esteem of birds everywhere.

-1) Birds, like anyone else, need to have fun and I am sure that one of their favourite pastimes involves well-aimed poop and shiny, red cars.
-I know.
-I own one.
-A shiny, red car that is.
-Not a bird poop.
-Although, I do occasionally have a few in my possession on said shiny, red car.
+1) Birds, like anyone else, need to have fun and I am sure that one of their favourite pastimes involves well-aimed poop and shiny red cars.
+As the owner of a shiny red car, I can attest to this fact.

-And here’s a useful little ditty for you to remember the next time you go digging for your dinner:
+And here’s a useful little ditty from Carte Blanche that will prove helpful the next time you go digging for your dinner:

 Red, orange, yellow, forget this fellow.